HaotingZhang1/SynBa/README.md

 ### To be updated
 The next updates of this repository will include the following:
 * More visualisation options in the interactive notebooks.
-* A more detailed documentation on how to fit SynBa to a dose-response dataset, as well as how to tune the priors and the other tunable settings.
+* A detailed documentation on how to fit SynBa to a dose-response dataset, as well as how to tune the priors and the other tunable settings.

 ### Citation
 If you find SynBa useful in your research, please cite our paper: